ysharplanguage/FastJsonParser/README.md

 The only tiers of interest for this parser are the desktop/server tiers.
 There are other JSON librairies with good performances, and already well tested/documented, which *also* support mobile devices that run more limited flavors of .NET ([JSON.NET](http://james.newtonking.com/json) and [ServiceStack](https://github.com/ServiceStack/ServiceStack) come to mind).

-This JSON parser/deserializer aims only at staying "simple", short, fast, and for use by some desktop tooling or server-side code that would require the full .NET anyway, and unlikely to ever be usable on mobile devices (unless those can eventually run the full .NET).
+This JSON parser/deserializer also aims at staying "simple", short, fast, and for use by some desktop tooling or server-side code that would require the full .NET anyway, and unlikely to ever be usable on mobile devices (unless those can eventually run the full .NET).

 Early development status warning
 --------------------------------